 - Summer 2016 – Strathcona County interviewed local community groups to confirm user requirements and inform functional programming and design concepts.

 - January 20, 2015 – Strathcona County Multi-Purpose Agricultural Facility Feasibility Study presented to Council, who accepted the results and directed administration to take the next steps as outlined in the study.

-- March to October 2013 – Strathcona County residents and local user groups interviewed and surveyed to determine needs and viability of a multi-purpose agricultural facility.
+- March to October 2013 – As part of the feasibility study, Strathcona County residents and local user groups were interviewed and surveyed to determine needs and viability of a multi-purpose agricultural facility.